-This guide will take you through the basics of UFC, how fights work, rounds and how a match gets decided.
+This guide will take you through the basics of MMA, how fights work, rounds and how a match gets decided.
 As well as learning the overall sport you’ll get a betting understanding on how to bet on MMA fights, including the Ultimate Fighting Championship (UFC).

 There are three main areas that a fighter will use at different stages in an MMA fight, which are broken down as:

-- Clinch: Judo gives the fighter ability to grapple on the ground or standing, whether to put them in a hold or to get a better position where the fighter is left vulnerable to a strike.
+- Clinch: Judo gives the fighter the ability to grapple on the ground or standing up, putting their opponent in a hold or to get a better position where the fighter is left vulnerable to a strike.
 Wrestling in the form of Catch Wrestling, Freestyle Wrestling, Greco-Roman wrestling is used for explosive moves which are called takedowns.
-Luta Livre Wushu Sanshou and Sambo as with the above are used to improve clinching, takedowns and throws.
+Luta Livre Wushu Sanshou and Sambo, as with the above, are used to improve clinching, takedowns and throws.
 Muay Thai, on the other hand, is used to improving the striking aspect of the clinch.

 - Ground: Ground control will help the fighter with position or at other times perform deadly moves such as joint locks, chokeholds and submission-holds.
 Brazilian Jiu-Jitsu & Jujutsu has become a staple art for fighters that have amounted to huge respect with it having the ability to take on fighters who are much stronger or larger and leave them in submission.
 Judo, Sambo, Catch wrestling and Luta Livre are all used to improve ground control and defend against them.

-The UFC is an American mixed martial arts promotion company that has also become the largest MMA organization in the world.
-Featuring some of the highest-level fighters in the sport.
+The UFC is an American mixed martial arts promotion company that has also become the largest MMA organization in the world, featuring some of the highest-level fighters in the sport.

 Rounds – UFC matches vary in maximum length depending on whether the match is for a Championship title or simply a fight card’s main event fight.
 Championship fights and non-championship main event fights last for a maximum of five rounds.
 All non-main event bouts last for a maximum of three rounds.
 In the event of a draw in a non-main event, the fight will go to a fourth sudden victory round, held to determine the winner.